 Each year, CAHF publishes its Housing Finance in Africa Yearbook.
 The profile above is from the 2016 edition, which has up-to-date profiles for 51 African countries.Download yearbook

-The Comoros Islands are an archipelago of four islands and several islets located in the western Indian Ocean about ten to 12 degrees south of the Equator and less than 200 miles off the East African coast.
+The Comoros Islands are an archipelago of four islands and several islets located in the western Indian Ocean, just south of the Equator and less than 200 miles off the East African coast.
 They lie approximately halfway between the island of Madagascar and northern Mozambique at the northern end of the Mozambique Channel.
-The archipelago is the result of volcanic action along a fissure in the seabed running west-northwest to east-southeast.
 The total area of the four islands is 2 034 km².
-The population of Comoros was estimated at 798 051in 2015 (an increase of 2.41 percent over 2014)
+The population of Comoros was estimated at 795 601 in 2016 (an increase of 2.34 percent over 2015).
+The UN estimated that 33% of the population lived in urban areas in 2005, and that urban areas were growing at an annual rate of 4.36%.
+The capital city, Moroni, had a population of 53,000 in that year.
+Grande Comore, the largest island, has the largest populace, followed by Anjouan and then Mohéli.

 Access to Finance